jlgregorio/pointnet-keras/README.md

     pip install --upgrade pip
     pip install tensorflow

-Both commands will also install Keras at the same time.
+Both commands also install Keras at the same time.

-Keras may also be installed first or with another backend (i.e., JAX or PyTorch).

 ### Training

 PointNet is often trained on the ModelNet40 dataset, which is also chosen here.
 An already trained model is included in `models/saved` folder (see below for usage).
 The `train_model.py` file may be re-used for futher experimentations (see below for data preparation).

 In detail, the use of a custom training loop has been avoided.
 The *learning rate* and *batch normalization momentum* are updated during training (in accordance with the original paper/implementation) by relying on Callbacks (`tf.keras.callbacks.Callback`).
-The training data are augmented "on the fly" (also in accordance with the original paper/implementation) by implementing a custom data generator (`keras.utils.Sequence`).
+The training data are augmented "on the fly" (also in accordance with the original paper/implementation) by implementing a custom data generator (`keras.utils.PyDataset`).

 ### Predicting